RetroStack/TRS-80-Model-I-Parts/Main_Enclosure/README.md

 A smaller version that can hold an emulator that doesn't take up much of your desk space can be interesting for some.
 This case is just for that: a case for Raspberry Pi's emulators.
 It provides access to the SD card in the front and access to all the USB connectors through a wider opening in the back where usually the edge connector is.

+The case is compatible with Raspberry Pi version 1-3 and Raspberry Pi W. It is not compatible with the latest version 4.

 ![Model 1 Mini](Images/Mini_Front.png)
 ![Model 1 Mini](Images/Mini_Back.png)
 ![Model 1 Mini](Images/Mini_Bottom.png)